MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/TCS-Transactions.md

     |**Customer Account**|100000|
     |**Sales Account**|-100000|

-## TCS to be calculated on Sales Return (Sales Return Order or Sales Credit Memo)
+## TCS to be calculated on sales return (sales return order or sales credit memo)

 For example, sales return from customer for INR 10,000 on which 1% TCS is applicable for Nature of collection “Scrap”.